 Clear refund policies and engagement

-Offering a refund, where applicable, is less costly and stressful than being involved in a chargeback case.
+Offer a refund, where applicable.
+This is less costly and stressful than being involved in a chargeback case.
 By clearly signposting how and why a customer may request a refund, as well as having open channels of communication for customers to follow up with, will limit the necessity for chargebacks.
 You can also ask your customer to agree to your refund and return policies at checkout.